rlayers/pawpaw/README.md

 ### Verify Installation

-Whichever way you fetch Pawpaw, you can easily verify it's installed correctly.
+Whichever way you fetch Pawpaw, you can easily verify that it is installed correctly.
 Just open Python prompt and type:

   ```python
   >>> from pawpaw import Ito